MarcoGorelli/cython-lint/README.md

 In addition, the following automated fixers are implemented:

-- double-quote-strings (replace single quotes with double quotes, like the ``black`` formatter does)
+- double-quote-cython-strings (replace single quotes with double quotes, like the ``black`` formatter does)

 More to come!
 Requests welcome!